iurrrui/iurrrui.github.io/_posts/2018-06-20-manufacturing-habits.md

 category: project
 ---

-One robot creature, one touchscreen device, and one interface are used to reveal how psychological manipulation works on the user through design.
+One robot creature, one touchscreen device, and one interface are used to reveal how psychological manipulation works on people through design.

 <!-- ![](/assets/media/manufacturing_habits.png) -->